fraserwg/OxfordVisualisationHackathon/README.md

 A description of each dataset and some questions you may wish to explore are detailed below.
 You are, of course, welcome to take your analysis in any direction you wish.

 ## The AGU dataset
-The dataset `data/ProcessedAGU.csv` was compiled by Milan Kloewer as part of an investigation into the Carbon footprint of the American Geophysical Union's annual meeting in Vienna.
+The dataset `data/ProcessedAGU.csv` was compiled by Milan Kloewer as part of an investigation into the Carbon footprint of the American Geophysical Union's annual meeting in San Francisco.
 I'd encourage you to come into the hackathon blind to his findings, however, if you later want to compare the conclusions you come to with Milan's you can find his analysis at https://github.com/milankl/CarbonFootprintAGU.

 ### The challenge
 To get started we have provided a few initial questions below.
 It's up to you to then make an interesting (and hopegully beautiful!) plot over the next 45 minutes.